 \section{Homogeneous adjoint system}

-In this section we will present several equivalent norms results for solutions of the homogeneous system \eqref{2.3}.
-They are known as {\it observability inequalities} and have an important role in the framework of controllability.
-Firstly, let us refer to the energy conservation principle which has been presented in \cite{cannarsa2015wavecontrol}:
+In this section, we will present several equivalent norms involving the solutions of the homogeneous system \eqref{2.3}.
+In fact, these results are known as \textit{observability inequalities} and have an important role in the framework of controllability.